aavinashjha/IamLearning/Algorithms/Graphs/MST/README.md

-Finding all spanning trees and looking for minimum is O(4^N) algorithm - Exponential Both are greedy techniques
+Finding all spanning trees and looking for minimum is O(4^N) algorithm - Exponential Optimal substructure of MST:
+ - if e = {u, v} is an edge of some MST
+ - contract e so G becomes G/e: e compressed that is u and v merged into single vertex
+ - u and v are not removed
+ - If T' is MST of G/e then T' U {e} is MST of G
+ - Dynamic Program:
+   > Guess edge e in a  MST
+   > Contract e
+   > recurse
+   > Decontract
+   > Add e to T

+Both are greedy techniques
 Prim:
 - Suggests to be connected to the tree you are growing